Garmin eTrex Legend HCx review

 I've had a chance to try out the Garmin eTrex Legend HCx recently.
-This is my first
+This is my first extended experience with an eTrex model since I purchased my first GPS -- an eTrex Venture -- many years ago.

-One of Garmin's new eTrex H-series receivers, the Legend HCx updates the very popular Legend Cx.
+One of Garmin's newer eTrex H-series receivers, the Legend HCx updates the very popular Legend Cx.
 The "H" stands for high-sensitivity chipset, to ensure great satellite reception under canopy and in other situations where you have a limited view of the sky.

 Like its predecessor, the Legend HCx has a bright color screen and a micro-SD card slot for loading topo or highway maps.
-A great handheld GPS, the Legend HCx also autoroutes, so you can add City Navigator
+A great handheld GPS, the Legend HCx also autoroutes, so you can add City Navigator maps and a mount, and use it for turn-by-turn highway navigation in your car.
+The button layout may make it a little awkward for this purpose though; a better choice for dual use might be the Garmin 60CSx.

 Compare prices on the Garmin eTrex Legend HCx